 - 6.1.
-Funding from the DIN will take the form of a cash contribution following the execution of multiinstitutional funding agreements between participating organisations. - 6.2.
-DIN funding will be paid to the lead organisation.
+Funding from the DIN and DSI will take the form of a cash contribution following the execution of multi-institutional funding agreements between participating organisations. - 6.2.
+The funding will be paid to the lead organisation.
 The Leading organisation is responsible for distributing the funds to Collaborating organisations. - 6.3.
-Project funding can be spent on eligible expenses incurred at participating universities only.
-Industry cash contributions have to be transferred and consumed at the universities. - 6.4.
 Funds must be used to support the research project described in the application directly and can include the following items: - Direct salary costs for employees working on the project, including chief investigators, early career researchers, research assistants etc. Where chief investigator salaries are claimed, this must be specifically justified and is subject to approval.
-DIN's preference is that the funds be used for research associates and -fellows working directly on the project rather than CI salaries. - On-cost salary expenses up to a maximum of 30% of direct salary costs and consistent with the university policy.
+It is preferred that the funds are used for research associates and -fellows working directly on the project rather than CI salaries. - On-cost salary expenses up to a maximum of 30% of direct salary costs and consistent with the university policies.
 On-costs must be itemised in the application and can only include the following items: superannuation, payroll tax, payroll tax on superannuation, workers' compensation, long service leave, and maternity leave.
 Universities must submit their on-cost salary expenses itemised by each category as an attachment to the application form, demonstrating compliance with this directive. - Computers that are network and internet incapable or entirely excluded from networks and the internet.
-Each participating team must make provision for a minimum of one secured computing item per group, more preferably one per participating university institution within a team. - Equipment, software, material and consumables essential for the project.
+Each participating team must make provision for a minimum of one secured computing item per group, preferably one per participating university institution within a team.

+- Equipment, software, material and consumables essential for the project.
 Funding will not be provided for equipment and consumables for general use or already held by the university. - Travel costs essential to the project for the employees working on the project. - Stipends or top-ups for HDR students working on the project.
-However, given the term of the projects (12-18 months), budget line items for PhD stipends must be specifically justified and are subject to approval. - 6.5.
-Budget items that are NOT supported by the DIN funding and should NOT be requested in the budget include:

-- Infrastructure (overhead) costs related to the general operations of the university shared among projects and functions - Salaries of industry partners working on the project or any expenses of whatsoever nature incurred by industry partners. - Costs not directly related to the project, including but not limited to conference fees, workshop expenses, entertainment costs, professional membership fees, professional development courses, visas, relocation costs, insurance and other indirect costs - 6.6.
+However, given the term of the projects (12-18 months), budget line items for PhD stipends must be specifically justified and are subject to approval. - 6.4.
+Budget items that are NOT supported by the funding and should NOT be requested in the budget include: - Infrastructure (overhead) costs related to the general operations of the university shared among projects and functions - Costs not directly related to the project, including but not limited to conference fees, workshop expenses, entertainment costs, professional membership fees, professional development courses, visas, relocation costs, insurance and other indirect costs - 6.5.
 Applicants must itemise all expenses in the budget section of the grant application.
-Grant funds must be spent in accordance with the budget, and any requests for variations must be made in writing to the Defence Innovation Network Manager and approved in advance. - 6.7.
-DIN reserves the right to tailor funding support according to what it believes is required to deliver the project.
+Grant funds must be spent in accordance with the budget, and any requests for variations must be made in writing to the DIN or DSI and approved in advance. - 6.6.
+The funding committee reserves the right to tailor funding support according to what it believes is required to deliver the project.